Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam04/12/2023

 On the morning of December 4, in Hanoi , Dau Tu Newspaper organized a workshop on "Leveraging large capital sources for green credit".
 The workshop was attended by leaders of foreign financial institutions, the State Bank, and experts in this field...
 At the COP26 Conference in November 2021, Vietnam committed to achieving net zero emissions by 2050.
 During the 2-year period from COP26 to COP28 (taking place in Dubai in November 2023), Vietnam has planned to implement its commitments and one of the important tasks is to mobilize financial resources for the transition process.
-The World Bank's National Climate and Development Report for Vietnam estimates that Vietnam needs to invest an additional 368 billion USD by 2040, equivalent to 6.8% of GDP/year, to adapt to climate change.
+The World Bank's National Climate and Development Report for Vietnam estimates that Vietnam needs to invest an additional 368 billion USD by 2040, equivalent to 6.8% of GDP/year to adapt to climate change.
 Of this, investment in resilience is about 254 billion USD and 114 billion USD for the decarbonization journey as committed to the international community.
 This requires Vietnam to need a huge investment in the next 30 years.

 Workshop "Leading large capital sources for green credit" organized by Investment Newspaper.

-In fact, the transformation journey has been actively participated by many banks and brought about positive initial results.
+In fact, the transformation journey has been strongly participated by many banks and brought about positive initial results.
 However, in addition to the role of banks, the participation and close cooperation of international financial institutions with a commitment to support development are needed.

 It is necessary to mobilize large financial resources for the green credit conversion process :